SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Inhibit System Recovery Deleting Backups"

+    Detects adversaries attempts to delete backups or inhibit system recovery.
+This rule relies on differents known techniques using Windows events logs from Sysmon (ID 1), and PowerShell (ID 4103, 4104).

+    - **Effort:** intermediate

 ??? abstract "KeePass Config XML In Command-Line"

     Detects a command-line interaction with the KeePass Config XML file.
 It could be used to retrieve informations or to be abused for persistence.

     - **Effort:** intermediate

+??? abstract "Kernel Module Alteration"

+    Kernel module installation can be used to configure system settings to automatically execute a program during system boot or logon to maintain persistence or gain higher-level privileges on compromised systems.

+    - **Effort:** advanced

 ??? abstract "Koadic Execution"